aygu7370/huffman_coding/README.md

 ## Generation of Huffman Map Table
 A [python script](huffman%20code%20generator/huffman.py) is used to make the [huffman table for encoding](huffman%20code%20generator/encodeHuffman.txt) and [huffman table for decoding](huffman%20code%20generator/decodeHuffman.txt) using a [corpus](huffman%20code%20generator/corpus.txt).
 This process is very flexible to do.
 All the user has to add sentences in the [corpus](huffman%20code%20generator/corpus.txt) and run the python script.
 It is generate the huffman tree for both encode and decode end.
 User then has to replace the previous huffman tables with the latest huffman table.

+## Project Scope
+  All the functionalities which were proposed during the [Project Proposal](AyushGupta_ProjectProposal.pdf) have been completed.
+Apart from that, on the top of proposed huffman algorithm I have integrated it with assignment 6 command processor.

 ## Instructions
 There are 3 directories in this repository which a user should be aware of.
 1. huffman_coding: contains the KL25z software.